All full and part time Fort Bend County employees are members of Texas County & District Retirement System (TCDRS).

 Fort Bend County does not have a lump sum option at retirement.
 Employees that retire, qualify for a monthly lifetime payment.

 Read Policy 511 of the Employee Information Manual online to review the requirements to qualify for continuance of insurance benefits at retirement.
-Questions regarding insurance benefits may be directed to the Risk Management Department.
+Questions regarding insurance benefits may be directed to Wendy Frankie at the Risk Management Department.

-Contact Beatrice Galan at Human Resources to make an appointment once you are within 3 months of your retirement date.
+Contact Beatrice Galan at Beatrice.Galan@FortBendCountyTX.gov at Human Resources about 3 months prior to your retirement to inform her of your retirement date.